 Alas, in the words of the acerbically fantastic Dowager Countess, played by Dame Maggie Smith, “No guest should be admitted without the date of their departure settled.”
 As we made our way back down the manicured pathway with sadness in our hearts and our cameras firmly in our grasp, we all just took one more moment, one more look at our TV screens made real.

 Designed by the architect of the Palace of Westminster, Sir Charles Barry, In the mid-19th century, Barry remodelled what was a Georgian house into a Victorian palace for the 3rd Earl.
-We discovered Lord Carnarvon assisted in the discover of Tutankhamen’s tomb, the castle has upwards of 300 rooms (including 50-80 bedrooms, of which only 14-15 are still used), heating is pretty fickle for the on/off inhabitants and like many of the great English Estate houses, Highclere is on the site of a former ecclesiastical property – hence the name Abbey.
+We discovered Lord Carnarvon assisted in the discovery of Tutankhamen’s tomb, the castle has upwards of 300 rooms (including 50-80 bedrooms, of which only 14-15 are still used), heating is pretty fickle for the on/off inhabitants and like many of the great English Estate houses, Highclere is on the site of a former ecclesiastical property – hence the name Abbey.

 We played the theme tune standing at the gates, and on our way back out again as some things you simply have to do.
 Our tickets to Highclere Castle were booked rather far in advance (they are quite rare) but we learned there are limited numbers of tickets available in the mornings to walk up guests.